"Behold your lord and master... me!"

 - The flying squirrel in Big Buck Bunny is terribly nasty.

-- On Jimmy Two-Shoes, squirrels are depicted as three eyes, three legged little creatures.
-Though this classification comes from the Disney XD website and not from the show itself, it does fit in with the shows tendency of having its animals look weird.
+- On Jimmy Two-Shoes, squirrels are depicted as three-eyed, three-legged little creatures.
+Though this classification comes from the Disney XD website and not from the show itself, it does fit in with the show's tendency of having its animals look weird.

 - In the Adventure Time episode "The Duke", the B-plot features an angry red squirrel that hates Jake because Jake never prints the squirrel's letters in his advice column.
 He returns in "Princess Potluck" — five seasons later — even angrier and repeatedly shooting arrows at Jake.
 Apparently Jake still hasn't printed any of his letters.